Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 I know that both my grandmothers and their siblings experienced encounters with the hidden people (elves).

-The first story tells us of Markús returning back home from a trip when he looked up at the north side of Hjörleifshöfði and saw a woman coming from under a rock on the promontory throwing something out of a trough onto the grass and then disappearing into what seemed like a door in the rock.
+The first story tells us of Markús returning home from a trip when he looked up at the north side of Hjörleifshöfði and saw a woman coming from under a rock on the promontory, throwing something out of a trough onto the grass, and then disappearing into what seemed like a door in the rock.

-This is a typical sighting of the hidden people (elves), they often disappear into or come out of a door in the rock where they live.
+This is a typical sighting of the hidden people (elves); they often disappear into or emerge from a door in the rock where they live.

 The grave of Sigurður on Hjörleifshöfði